marcoromanelli-github/docs/software/virtual-env.md

 ```

 #### Delete virtual environment
 In Rust, there isn't a traditional "virtual environment" to delete.
-The project isolation is achieved through the project-specific Cargo.toml file and the target directory.
+Rust's Cargo.toml handles this by default.
 To "delete" this environment:

 1. Remove the entire project directory:
    ```bash